 Welcome!

-I am Provash Sarker, and I received my Ph.D. in Economics from Wuhan University in 2024.
+I am Provash Sarker, and I received my PhD in Economics from Wuhan University in 2024.
 I am currently a Joint Director at Bangladesh Bank (Central Bank of Bangladesh).
-My research examines how heterogeneity in climate change, geopolitical fragmentation, and policy uncertainty influences macroeconomic dynamics and the transition to low-carbon economies.
+My research examines how heterogeneity in climate change and demography, geopolitical fragmentations, and policy uncertainty influence macroeconomic dynamics and the transition to low-carbon economies.

 Key Metrics